 Ferry ride to Yalova city

-ATV safari ride can be used in Yalova with extra cost
+ATV safari ride can be used in Yalova at extra cost

 Around 1 hour drive to Bursa city

-A visit to Turkish Delight shop in Bursa
+A visit to the Turkish Delight shop in Bursa

 Continue to the Mount Uludag